apjanke/octave-chrono/doc-project/Developer-Notes.md

 * `calendarDuration` and its associated functions
   * split()
   * Can different fields be mixed positive/negative, in addition to the overall Sign?
 Current arithmetic implementation can result in this.
+Should that be normalized?
+Maybe.
+Not sure it can be fully normalized.
 * Plotting support
   * Maybe with just shims and conversion to datenums
 * `duration`